 NETWORK.FORCEOFFsignal to start the network core and allocates the necessary GPIO pins for it.

 Start code execution on the network core in the other debug session.

 If you want to reset the network core while debugging, make sure to first reset the application core and execute the code.

-_ns build target, by default you can only debug firmware in the non-secure part of the application core firmware.
+_ns), by default you can only debug firmware in the non-secure environment of the application core firmware.

-To debug firmware running in the secure part, you need to build Trusted Firmware-M with debug symbols enabled and load the symbols during the debugging session.
+To debug firmware running in the secure environment, you need to build Trusted Firmware-M with debug symbols enabled and load the symbols during the debugging session.

 To build Trusted Firmware-M with debug symbols, set the

 nRF Debug in the nRF Connect for VS Code extension automatically loads the Trusted Firmware-M debug symbols.

 When you are following the How to debug an application process in the nRF Connect for VS Code extension and select the Enable debug options checkbox in the Add Build Configuration page, the following Kconfig options are set to